Return to site

 · 8

 Art and curation here are not mere decorations; they are active forms of storytelling and preservation.
-When you step into a gallery or an exhibition space in this city, you are rarely only looking at an object on a wall or a sculpture on a pedestal.
+When you step into a gallery or an exhibition space in this city, you are rarely just looking at an object on a wall or a sculpture on a pedestal.
 You are stepping into a dialogue.
-You are confronting the complex layers of a shared human experience amounting to centuries of artistic resilience and to wander through Cape Town’s exhibition spaces is to listen to the city whisper its secrets, its heartbreaks and its triumphs.
-If you are ready to move past the superficial and engage with the deep, narrative-driven current of the Mother City, here are eight exceptional creative spaces that will alter the way you see the exhibition world.
+You are confronting the complex layers of a shared human experience, from radical futures and cutting-edge environmental sculpture to punchy pop culture statements and delicate works of mathematical precision.
+To wander through Cape Town’s exhibition spaces is to listen to the city whisper its secrets, its dreams and its triumphs.
+If you are ready to engage with the deep, narrative-driven current of the Mother City, here are eight exceptional creative spaces that will alter the way you see the world.

 1. Zeitz Mocaa